 See Some Fantastic Art

-Any teen who enjoys a bit of urban exploration will enjoy taking in some of Las Vegas's unique art, scattered around the city in hotels, museums, and even a parking garage.
+Teens who enjoy a bit of urban exploration will love taking in some of Las Vegas's unique art, scattered around the city in hotels, museums, and even a parking garage.
 The Cosmpolitan's parking garage is home to some excellent urban art, while the Bellagio has its own world-class gallery.
 While you're at it, don't miss the world-famous Neon Museum, which tells a unique story about the city's ever-changing history.

 04 of 16

 Entertainment in Las Vegas tends to move to the adult side very quickly, but plenty of shows do an excellent job of clean content while not insulting teenagers in the crowd.
-Cirque du Soleil, while pricey, always works for teens, but others they might love include the action-packed Blue Man Group, the ever-popular The Beatles “LOVE,” and Matt Franco, an excellent magician who can baffle even the most clever of teenagers.
-His show at the LINQ is a favorite among families.Continue to 5 of 16 below.
+Cirque du Soleil, while pricey, always works for teens, but others they might love include the action-packed Blue Man Group, and Mat Franco, an excellent magician who can baffle even the most clever of teenagers.
+His show at the LINQ Las Vegas Hotel & Casino is a favorite among families.Continue to 5 of 16 below.

 05 of 16